 At the same time, there are healthy ways of coping with that grief in all its stages.
 If you use alcohol or drugs to cope, you’ll likely spiral into a deeper depression.
 Alcohol is a depressant, as well as some drugs.
 You may think you’re getting ahead of the negative feelings, but that’s not the reality.

-Reaching out for professional help from a trained counselor can certainly help you feel it and heal it.
+Reaching out for professional help from a trained counsellor can certainly help you feel it and heal it.
 There are even specialized grief therapists who have spent years becoming experts in grief therapy.

 What can you do to start getting through grief and filling that emptiness?
 Seek a healing path that resonates with you.
 Some people take themselves on a self-directed healing journey, while others reach out for professional help.
 If addiction is an issue as well, contacting a treatment center may be quite helpful.